Cisco-Learning/Learning-Content-Template/README.md

 ## 🚧 Repository Workflow

 As we attempt to build a lean-agile workflow for course development, a large part of being able to plan, develop, and maintain the various elements that make up a learning path requires a standardized process that is consistent and efficient.
-Using a Version Control System (VCS) like Github, enables multiple individuals to work on course content in an efficient manner and provides a platform for easy progress tracking of various parts of a project.
+Using a Version Control System (VCS) like GitHub, enables multiple individuals to work on course content in an efficient manner and provides a platform for easy progress tracking of various parts of a project.

 This section assumes that the contributor is familiar with Git and GitOps.
 There are many tools available to utilize Git(e.g. vscode, git-gui, GitHub Desktop, etc.).
 Although using Git in the command line is not required, the instructions below will provide Git command lie examples as this is the simplest and most universal method.